vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/interceptor/README.md

 Sometimes you want to apply a piece of logic before or after some operation.
 Rudimentary offers simple way to do that through `hr.yeti.rudimentary.interceptor.spi.BeforeInterceptor` and `hr.yeti.rudimentary.interceptor.spi.AfterInterceptor`.

-### Interceptor scope
-Scope for both before and after interceptor is global.
-That means that interceptors will be executed on the `HttpEndpoint` level.
-Simply put, before or after `HttpEndpoint#response` method.
-If interceptor's `Interceptor#applyToURI` matches endpoint's `HttpEndpoint#path` intreceptor will be executed.

-Important things to note is that global before interceptors will always be executed before `HttpEndpoint#before` method and global after interceptors will always be executed before `HttpEndpoint#after` method.

 ### Creating interceptor
 To create your own before interceptor simply implement `hr.yeti.rudimentary.interceptor.spi.BeforeInterceptor`.
 For after interceptor implement `hr.yeti.rudimentary.interceptor.spi.AfterInterceptor`.
 Put your intreceptor logic inside `intercept` method.